ErmLikesToDraw/WebDesign/FinalProject/ReadMe.md

 ###Structure
 **Navigation** Same as home
 **Header** Different folk style image
+**Main Content** Introduction, big card about the history of the band, then three cards, one for backtracks, gigs, and history.
 **Call to Action** Same as home
 **Footer** Copyright and socials